truongd8593/mfix/INSTALL.md

 Download and install Anaconda (as described in [Installing MFIX](#installing-mfix).)

-Installation instructions for depedencies are distribution-specific.
+Installation instructions for dependencies are distribution-specific.
 On Ubuntu Linux, they can be installed with:

 ```shell
 > sudo apt install gcc autoconf automake make